Advanced Placement & Honors Courses

 Before you meet individually with your counselor, be sure that you have seriously considered the following questions and discussed them with your parents.
 While no one expects that to be overwhelmed by too many commitments, it does tend to happen, even to the best of us.

-- Do I have enough time in the day for all these commitments?
+- Do I have enough time in the day for all of my commitments?

-- How committed am I to doing well in this course if it proves a challenge for me?
+- How committed am I to doing my best in this course if it proves a challenge for me?

 - Have I considered the cumulative effect of taking multiple honors/AP courses?

-- What will happen if this course load is difficult and I cannot change my schedule?
+- What will happen if this course load is difficult?

 - Would I be satisfied with a grade less than a B?